philippoo66/vitualE3/README.md

 virtual E3 device for testing in conjunction with open3e

 - place virtualE3.py and virtdyndata.py in the same directory where Open3E is located.
-- run open3e/Open3E_depictSystem.py with option `writesimul=True`.
+- run Open3E_depictSystem.py with option `writesimul=True`.

-Afterwards you have a complete snapshot of your E3 system and you can work with Open3E on this instead of your real devices.
-Best to use virtual CAN bus vcan0 instead of can0 with both virtualE3 and Open3E.
+Afterwards you have a complete snapshot of your E3 system and you can work with Open3E on this instead of your real device/s.
+Best to use virtual CAN bus vcan0 instead of can0 with both virtualE3 and Open3Eclient.

 Utilizing virtdyndata.py and command line option `-dyn` you can have randomly changing values within set ranges for DIDs configured as dyn.